List of national flowers: Antigua and Barbuda

 The national flower of Antigua and Barbuda is Agave karatto, also known as "dagger log" or "batta log".

 The Bahamas

 The national flower of the Bahamas is the Yellow Elder (Tecoma stans).

 Barbados

 The national flower of Barbados is known locally as the Pride of Barbados (Caesalpinia pulcherrima).

 Belize

 The national flower of Belize is the black orchid (Prosthechea cochleata).

 Costa Rica

 The national flower of Costa Rica is the guaria morada (Guarianthe skinneri).

 Cuba

-The national flower of Cuba since October 13, 1936, is the white ginger lily.
+The national flower of Cuba since 13 October 1936, is the white ginger lily.

 Dominica

 The national flower of Dominica is Sabinea carinalis, commonly known as Carib wood or Bois Caraibe.

 Dominican Republic

-The Dominican Republic's national flower was originally the flower of the caoba (mahogany tree, Swietenia mahagoni).
-In 2011, the mahogany was dubbed the national tree, vacating the national flower spot for the Bayahibe rose (Pereskia quisqueyana) in order to bring attention to its conservation.
+The Dominican Republic's national flower was originally the flower of the caoba (West Indian mahogany tree, Swietenia mahagoni).
+In 2011, the mahogany was instead dubbed the national tree, vacating the national flower spot for the Bayahíbe rose (Leuenbergeria quisqueyana) in order to bring attention to its conservation.